heyitsarpit/mirror.github/README.md

 I haven't used a ton of graphql before hence it didn't occur to me to use graphql code generator right away.

 I tried to rewrite the data fetching hooks and queries with graphql code generator, it was a decent setup and it worked except for one situation where it just wouldn't give me a correct type for the query(even with fragments), so I switched back to the old way to save time.

+### Known Bugs

+- Some actions aren't always successful, like starring a repository, it's a case of repository permissions for external apps.
+- Some repos don't have a readme, so the readme page will be blank, looks like a bug with react-markdown.